-Try going a day (or longer) with no technology, explore the magic of un-plugging.
+Try going a day (or longer) with no technology, the magic of un-plugging.
 That means no phone, no television, no media of any kind.
-Instead, why not try taking a relaxing bath, read a good book (preferably made of an ancient fiber called ‘paper’), playing music or painting, or any other activity one would consider “old school”.
-By taking note of how you feel at the end of the day or more with no technology and note if you had an unwound day without it.
+Instead, why not try taking a relaxing bath, read a good book (made from an ancient fibre called ‘paper’), playing music or painting, or any other activity one would consider “old school”.
+By taking note of how you feel at the end of the day or more with no technology and noting if you had an unwound day without it.
 Getting in touch with some of the old ways of doing things can make a difference in one’s day and it can actually help you feel mentally refreshed.
 A colleague mentioned when she needs to unwind, she bakes some bread but doesn’t use machines to make it.
 Just a bowl, spoon and her two hands.
 She swears by it as a stress reliever.
-Personally, I knit dog sweaters throughout the year – it’s very meditative and I find I process information and solve problems while the needles are clicking away…

-Meaningful time forus
+Meaningful time for us

 Don’t feel guilty about taking some much-needed quality or meaningful time out just for you.
 How we define that time may be different for everyone.
 Perhaps it means to be alone to collect your thoughts without interruption, or it may mean making time for family and friends.
-Just remember to not feel guilty about taking that time back but if you need some convincing on why it is important to take the time for yourself, Psychology Today runs through a few reasons to not feel guilty about solitary time for you and Time.com talks about the importance of meaningful time with those around us (socially distanced, of course).
+Just remember to not feel guilty about taking that time back but if you need some convincing on why it is important to take the time for yourself, Psychology Today runs through a few reasons to not feel guilty about solitary time for you and Time.com talks about the importance of meaningful time with those around us.

 Motivation to move